GerritCodeReview/apps_analytics-etl/README.md

     see: https://gerrit.googlesource.com/plugins/analytics/+/master/README.md
 - -u --url Gerrit server URL with the analytics plugins installed
 - -m --manifest Repo manifest XML path.
 Absolute path of the Repo manifest XML to import project from.
-Each project will be imported with the branch specified in the `revision` attribute.
+Each project will be imported from the revision specified in the `revision` attribute.
 - -n --manifest-branch (*optional*) Manifest branch.
 Manifest file git branch.
 - -l --manifest-label (*optional*) Manifest label.
 A `manifest_label` is an aggregation of projects imported from the same manifest.
 Add it to allow filtering by `manifest_label`.